AntonMeep/profdump/README.md

 				}
 				<...>
 			],
-			"calledBy": [ // All parents which calls this function {
+			"calledBy": [ // All functions that call this function {
 					"name": <string>, // Demangled name of parent "mangled": <string, // Mangled name of parent